MicrosoftEdge/MSEdgeExplainers/PwaDigitalGoods/explainer.md

   required DOMString purchaseToken;
 };
 ```

+## <dt id="dfn-developer-guide">Understanding and Proper Usage of the Digital Goods API in Microsoft Store vs. Google Play</dt>
+In this guide, we will highlight two key behavioral differences between the API's implementation in the Microsoft Store and Google Play, ensuring a smooth transition and optimal use across both platforms.
+### Product type
+The Microsoft Store supports four [add-on types](https://learn.microsoft.com/en-us/windows/uwp/monetize/in-app-purchases-and-trials#basic-concepts): Durable, Developer-managed consumable, Store-managed consumable and Subscription.
+But Digital Goods API only have two kinds of `ItemType`.
+So currently we only support Developer-managed Consumable as "product", and Durable as "subscription".
+### Purchase management
+Unlike Google Play, the Microsoft Store does not provide a `purchaseToken` to uniquely identify each purchase made by customers.
+As a result, the `purchaseToken` field that we pass to the `listPurchases`, `listPurchaseHistory`, and `consume` methods is the Product ID of the corresponding add-on, rather than an identifier for each individual purchase.

+Lets go through an example to illustrate how to manage purchase and add-on status in such situation.
+If you want to submit an add-on that can be purchased multiple times and consumed asynchronously, in the Microsoft Store, this requires submitting a "Developer-managed consumable" add-on.
+In terms of digital goods, this is considered a "product".
+Once a user pays for a "Developer-managed consumable" product by Payment Request, you should confirm that the payment is success by calling `listPurchases`, then grant user the entitlement and call `consume` right after that.
+This allows the product to be purchased again.
+After consuming the product, you'll need to update your secure backend server to reflect the actual number of add-ons the user currently owns.
+From the Store's perspective, the user consumes the add-on immediately, but the actual add-on quantity owned by the user is managed by your backend server.

 ## <dt id="dfn-pre-requests">Prerequisites to use Digital Goods API on Windows</dt>
 1. To use Digital Goods API on Windows, you will have to publish your PWA to the Microsoft Store: [Publish a Progressive Web App to the Microsoft Store](https://learn.microsoft.com/en-us/windows/apps/publish/publish-your-app/overview?pivots=store-installer-pwa)